mozilla/pkipolicy/rootstore/policy.md

 **WebTrust Program for Certification Authorities** ([WebTrust][WebTrust-For-CAs])
 *   WebTrust "[Principles and Criteria for Certification Authorities - Version 2.2.2][WebTrust-2.2.2]", or later;
+*   WebTrust "[Principles and Criteria for Certification Authorities – Network Security - Version 1.7][WebTrust-NetSec]", or later;
-*   WebTrust "[Principles and Criteria for Certification Authorities – SSL Baseline with Network Security - Version 2.6][WebTrust-BRs]", or later;
+*   WebTrust "[Principles and Criteria for Certification Authorities – SSL Baseline - Version 2.8][WebTrust-BRs]", or later;
 *   WebTrust "[Principles and Criteria for Certification Authorities - Extended Validation SSL 1.7.8][WebTrust-EV]", or later;
 *   WebTrust "[Principles and Criteria for Certification Authorities - S/MIME Certificates][WebTrust-SMIME];